gist-rs/book/src/rust/r1/mod.md

 ## Goals

-- Able to understand in depth.
+- Able to understand `Rust` in depth.
-- Able to read/write `macro`.

 ## TODO